Manchester, England, United Kingdom Mar 13, 2011

 Analysis

-02Evila's noticeable improvement in delivery, flow, and punchlines compared to previous battles, signaling a major come-up.
+03Evila's overall transformation in performance, showcasing improved delivery, flow, and punchlines compared to previous battles.

 What fans loved

-• The battle was generally regarded as high quality, with several fans calling it 'dope,' 'epic,' and one of the best for a while due to strong flows and punches from both MCs.
+• The battle was generally regarded as a high-quality and entertaining contest, with many calling it one of the best from Don't Flop at the time.

 Criticisms